link1905/system-design-101/content/docs/data-persistence/sql-database/physical-layer.md

 However, in some database engines (like [MySQL InnoDB](https://dev.mysql.com/doc/refman/8.4/en/innodb-storage-engine.html)), tables are physically organized based on their primary key, also called **Clustered Index**.
-Queries using the primary key access the table directly — no secondary index needed for these lookups.
+Queries using the primary key access the table directly, no secondary index needed for these lookups.